INK-USC/KagNet/README.md

 # KagNet: Knowledge-Aware Graph Networks

-*News:*
+_**News:**_
-We released a more general and advanced framework, [MHGRN](https://github.com/INK-USC/MHGRN), which includes more options for text/graph encoders.
+We released a more general-purpose LM-GNN reasoning framework, [MHGRN](https://github.com/INK-USC/MHGRN), which includes more options for text/graph encoders.
 It also matches the current state-of-the-art performance (76.5% acc) on the offical CommonsenseQA test set.
+We won't maintain this repo, so please follow the new repo.

 ### Introduction
 This codebase is an implementation of the proposed KagNet model for commonsense reasoning (EMNLP-IJCNLP 2019).